 Latin American impact: The ruling sets the LGBTQ-rights template for the World Cup’s three Mexican host cities through the knockout rounds.

-FIFA overruled two member federations on a human-rights question, confirming rainbow flags are permitted inside Lumen Field for Friday’s Iran-Egypt match despite formal objections from both countries.
-The ruling is a rare instance of the sport’s governing body rejecting requests from member federations on the eve of a high-stakes fixture in a host stadium that sits inside the United States.
+FIFA has overruled two member federations on a human-rights question.
+It confirmed that rainbow flags are allowed inside Lumen Field for Friday’s Iran-Egypt match, despite formal objections from both countries.
+It is a rare case of the sport’s governing body rejecting member federations on the eve of a high-stakes game on US soil.

 A large rainbow Pride flag carried through a crowd, symbolising LGBTQ visibility around the World Cup